 At Vanderbilt, we are pioneering new techniques in treating brain tumors.
 We also recognize the long-term complications this disease can have on children and their families.
 That's why we use a comprehensive approach in our care.
 Our team includes a wide variety of specialists, including senior nurse coordinators, social workers, child life specialists, music therapists, school teachers, and psychologists.

 The overall goal is for your child to receive care that will help him or her get back to a normal pattern of life as soon as possible.
 We provide ongoing support including follow-up visits with our team.
-Our hope is to prevent the return of the tumor and minimize the complications resulting from the tumor and treatment.
+Our hope is to prevent the tumor's return and minimize the complications resulting from the tumor and treatment.

 Brain tumors result from abnormal growth of tissue.
 Tumors can occur in a single spot in the brain or they can metastasize (spread throughout the brain and spine).
 The exact causes of brain and spinal cord tumors are largely unknown.

 Regular visits to your pediatrician are the best way to identify potential problems, including cancer, in your child.
 The best tests to diagnose brain or spinal cord tumors are either a CAT or MRI scan.
-These scans are sensitive tools to look at the brain and spine and see if any abnormalities are present such as a tumor.
+These scans are sensitive tools that look at the brain and spine to if any abnormalities, such as a tumor, are present.
 If a tumor is found, your child will be referred to one of the specialists in our program.

 Once a tumor has been found, the team of physicians, nurses, and other specialists working with your child will decide on a treatment plan and follow him or her throughout the course of this plan.
 Generally, the first step after finding the tumor is surgery to remove as much of the the tumor as possible.
-With the tissue that is removed, your physicians can make a final diagnosis based on the cell type of the tumor.
+With the tissue that is removed, your physicians can make a final diagnosis based on the tumor's cell type.
 With a final diagnosis, the team can recommend a specific treatment plan.
-Treatment plans can include additional surgery, chemotherapy and/or radiation therapy.
-The plan will be developed based on the diagnosis, tumor location and age of the child.
+These plans may include additional surgery, chemotherapy, and radiation therapy.
+Your team will develop the plan based on the diagnosis, tumor location, and age of your child.